Springtail: Distribution

 The horizontal distribution of springtail species is affected by environmental factors which act at the landscape scale, such as soil acidity, moisture and light.
 Requirements for pH can be reconstructed experimentally.
 Altitudinal changes in species distribution can be at least partly explained by increased acidity at higher elevation.
 Moisture requirements, among other ecological and behavioural factors, explain why some species cannot live aboveground, or retreat in the soil during dry seasons, but also why some epigeal springtails are always found in the vicinity of ponds and lakes, such as the hygrophilous Isotomurus palustris.
 Adaptive features, such as the presence of a fan-like wettable mucro, allow some species to move at the surface of water in freshwater and marine environments.
 Podura aquatica, a unique representative of the family Poduridae (and one of the first springtails to have been described by Carl Linnaeus), spends its entire life at the surface of water, its wettable eggs dropping in water until the non-wettable first instar hatches then surfaces.
 A few genera are capable of being submerged, and after molting young springtails lose their water repellent properties and are able to survive submerged under water.

 In a variegated landscape, made of a patchwork of closed (woodland) and open (meadows, cereal crops) environments, most soil-dwelling species are not specialized and can be found everywhere, but most epigeal and litter-dwelling species are attracted to a particular environment, either forested or not.
 As a consequence of dispersal limitation, landuse change, when too rapid, may cause the local disappearance of slow-moving, specialist species, a phenomenon the measure of which has been called colonisation credit.

+Role in turfgrass ecosystems

+In managed turfgrass and urban lawn ecosystems, Collembola function as "thatch busters", playing a significant role in the decomposition of thatch, i.e. the layer of living and dead organic matter between the green vegetation and the soil surface.
+A common model species in North American turfgrass is Isotomiella minor.